Rehab-Robotics-Lab/FloAssessmentPipeline/README.md

 ## Setting up for AWS Batch Jobs

-1. Setup an ECR repository and push the docker file for the job you want to it 2.
+1. Setup an ECR repository and push the docker file for the job you want to it

+## Pushing stuff to Box

+It is sometimes nice to have things stored on Box to access more easily, especially output videos and the like.
+To do this, install lftp.
+Then connect:
+`lftp -u <pennid>@upenn.edu ftp.box.com` then enter your box (not penn) password.
+Now you can navigate around.
+For example, use cd to go to where you want to put files on box and lcd to where the files are on your "local" machine.
+Then mirror the "local" machine to Box using `mirror --reverse --parallel=<num parallel uploads>` 2.

 ## Getting files from Penn+Box